King's Bench Division: Jurisdiction

 The TCC deals primarily with litigation of disputes arising in the field of technology and construction.
 It includes building, engineering and technology disputes, professional negligence claims and IT disputes as well as enforcement of adjudication decisions and challenges to arbitrators’ decisions.
 The TCC also regularly deals with allegations of lawyers’ negligence arising in connection with planning, property, construction and other technical disputes.

 The work of the TCC often involves both complex legal argument and heavyweight technical issues, and as a result TCC judges try some of the most arduous and complex disputes that come before the civil courts.
 The sums at issue can be large, often involving millions of pounds, although there is in theory at least no minimum sum to be claimed (as, under the CPR, the court has wide powers to assert jurisdiction over claims it feels are appropriate).
 Cases can last several days and involve mountains of paperwork and expert evidence.

+In the housing construction case Robinson v Jones (2011), litigation initially began outside the TCC until after more than two years it was transferred.
+After passing judgment on the case in the Court of Appeal, Lord Justice Jackson stated that he "deplored the fact" that the litigation had run for so long outside the appropriately skilled court.

 Court locations

 TCC cases are managed and heard by specialist judges in London and at centres throughout England and Wales.
 The cases are allocated either to High Court judges, senior circuit judges, circuit judges or recorders both in London and at regional centres outside London.
-Since its inception, the court has been led by several judges-in-charge, a role filled by a number of pre-eminent judges in the field of construction law: Lord Dyson, Sir John Thayne Forbes, Sir Rupert Jackson, Sir Vivian Ramsey, Mr Justice Akenhead (2010 to 2013), Sir Antony Edwards-Stuart (2013 to 2016), Sir Peter Coulson (2016 to 2018), and Sir Peter Fraser (2018 to present).
+Since its inception, the court has been led by several judges-in-charge, a role filled by a number of pre-eminent judges in the field of construction law: Lord Dyson, Sir John Thayne Forbes, Sir Rupert Jackson, Sir Vivian Ramsey, Mr Justice Akenhead (2010 to 2013), Sir Antony Edwards-Stuart (2013 to 2016), Sir Peter Coulson (2016 to 2018), Sir Peter Fraser (2018 to 2020) and Dame Finola O'Farrell (2020 to present).
 As at 2019, the court has seven full-time High Court judges.